Azerbaijan–Turkey border

 The Azerbaijan–Turkey border (Azərbaycan–Türkiyə sərhədi, Azerbaycan–Türkiye sınırı) is a 17 km long international border between the Republic of Azerbaijan and the Republic of Turkey.
 The border is located at the southeastern tip of the Iğdır Province on the Turkish side and at the northwestern tip of the Nakhchivan Autonomous Republic on the Azerbaijani side; running entirely along the Aras river, it is the shortest border for both countries.
+Should Turkey, candidate for EU membership, accede to the EU, Nakhchivan Autonomous Republic, which is part of Azerbaijan, will be a border neighbor with the European Union.

 Geography

 The Aras river marks the border for its entire length.
 The land in the immediate vicinity is flat and undeveloped, with the exception of a four-lane highway and two customs checkpoints.
 The nearest town is Sədərək, located approximately 7 km east on the Azerbaijani side, while the nearest villages on the Turkish side are Emince and Gödekli in Aralık District, located approximately 23 km northwest.